eProsima/vulcanexus/docs/rst/introduction/introduction.rst

     :align: center

 For more information about *ROS 2*, the user is encouraged to read *ROS 2* documentation which is included within *Vulcanexus* documentation in the following section, especially the :doc:`Concepts <../../ros2_documentation/source/Concepts>` chapter.

+.. [#] S. Macenski, T. Foote, B. Gerkey, C. Lalancette and W. Woodall, "Robot Operating System 2: Design, architecture, and uses in the wild", Science Robotics vol. 7, May 2022